apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 * Missing resources, 404/FileNotFoundException
 * HTTP 416 response/EOFException.
 This can surface if the length of a file changes while another client is reading it.
-* Invalid S3 requests.
-* Failures during execution or result processing of non-idempotent operations.
+* Failures during execution or result processing of non-idempotent operations where it is considered likely that the operation has already taken place.

 In future, others may be added to this list.

-When one of these failures arises in the S3/S3A client, the retry mechanism is bypassed.
+When one of these failures arises in the S3/S3A client, the retry mechanism is bypassed and the operation will fail.

 <b>Warning</b>: the s3a client considers DELETE, PUT and COPY operations to
 be idempotent, and will retry them on failure.
 These are only really idempotent